specklesystems/speckle-docs/user/revit/features.md

 ## Family Editor

-The Revit connector also works in the Family Editor.
+The Revit Connector also works in the Family Editor.
 Refer to the list below for supported element types.

 - **[Revit Support Tables](/user/support-tables.html#revit)**

 ## Linked Models

-The Revit connector supports Linked Models, here's how it works.
+The Revit Connector supports Linked Models, here's how it works.

 ### **Sending Linked Models**

-The Revit connector supports sending Linked Models.
+The Revit Connector supports sending Linked Models.
 To enable this feature, go to Advanced Settings and select the option for [Sending Linked Models](/user/revit/advanced-settings.html#_2-send-linked-models) .
 Once this is done, you can use the selection filters as usual and any relevant items from the linked models will also be sent.

 For instance: *Everything* will send all the models, *Category* filters will work in conjunction with any linked model elements, and *Selection* too.